 The last round of altcoins have to compete with the "new and improved" altcoins of tomorrow.
 We are already seeing this process take place as the 2017 bull market unwinds.
 Focusing on the top 10 altcoins, they are all flip-flopping and swapping their lead spots in the top 10.
 Most trend towards $0 over time and every altcoin loses their value in terms of bitcoin.
 Remember, when Bitcoin's price corrects after a bull market, you can bet the altcoins are going to crash much harder and are not guaranteed to come back.
 If Bitcoin goes to $0, everything is going to $0.
 Most altcoins from previous years you probably haven't heard of because they are completely irrelevant now.

-Many of the altcoins had a pre-mine with a set allocation of coins for founders, developers, etc. Sometimes there are even covert pre-mines that break the supposed hard limit cap of the project (the latest example is bitcoin private).
+Many of the altcoins had a pre-mine with a set allocation of coins for founders, developers, etc. Sometimes there are even covert pre-mines that break the supposed hard limit cap of the project (for example: bitcoin private).
 Some other projects have weird time locks on a large amount of the token supply or a pre-sale before the project is public.

 World class developers, protocol specialists, top cryptographers, cypherpunks and pioneers (some of who aided in the creation of the internet) have and continue to think of every aspect of Bitcoin over and over again - attack vectors, trade-offs, scaling, supplemental technologies, privacy, game theory, fungibility, etc.